 We produced this film for Marie Curie‘s Great Daffodil Appeal campaign, as part of an ongoing stream of content to share the stories of people they support.
 The Great Daffodil Appeal is one of the largest fundraising campaigns in the UK, raising millions of pounds to provide care and support for people living with a terminal illness, and their families.

-"RAW’s beautiful treatment of this inspiring story will engage more people with the work we do.
+"Raw London’s beautiful treatment of this inspiring story will engage more people with the work we do.
 Lorrainne loved it and so did we."